othorongongo/othorongongo/trading-rules.md

 - Too Many Matches - The limit on matches prior to entering the book has been reached (see Gas Costs section);
 - Client Cancel - You cancelled the order.

+### Confirmations, Forks, and Orphaned Transactions

+UbiTok.io runs entirely on the Ethereum blockchain.
+The nature of the blockchain means that thousands of Ethereum nodes around the world are busy working to collectively agree on the state of the blockchain - in particular, to agree on which UbiTok.io orders are in the order book, and on the state of each order.

+Like all blockchains, sometimes this agreement (or consensus) isn't reached - groups of Ethereum nodes can temporarily disagree about which transactions (such as orders being placed) have been accepted into the blockchain.
+Normally, these disagreements are quickly resolved (in under a minute) and one group's view of the world wins, with transactions from the losing group being merged in where possible.
+(You might find the terms "Uncle Block" or "Chain Re-organization" useful if you want to read more).

+Unfortunately, it is still possible (though rare) that a transaction can appear to have been accepted into the blockchain, but a short while later turn out to be rejected (that is, not confirmed).

+If this occurs for an order-related transaction then clients may see odd behaviour in the UbiTok.io Web UI such as:

+ - depth appearing in the order book, only to disappear again;
+ - ‎an open order appearing to be filled, only for it to return to an unmatched state;
+ - ‎an apparently cancelled order returning to an open state.

+We are working with the Ethereum development community to establish and apply best practices for how to shield clients from this uncertainty, or to convey it meaningfully.
+Unfortunately the approach taken by centralized exchanges to wait for a certain number of confirmations on deposit doesn't work on-chain - it's not just deposits that can be reverted.

+For now, we recommend clients mitigate against this risk by waiting several Ethereum blocks (e.g. 12 blocks) before treating a trade or order state as final.
+This is particularly important for clients arbitraging between UbiTok.io and off-chain exchanges.

 ### New Book Formation

 From time to time, UbiTok.io's software suppliers may release a new exchange contract for a trading pair and make the UbiTok.io web UI point to the new contract.
 For example, we might do this to improve performance, add features, or adjust minimum order sizes.